tobor88/PowerShell-FTP/README.md

 Uinsg WinSCP you first need to establish a WinSCP session using Connect-WinScpFTPSession.
 This takes a little time to complete and makes executing the other commands much faster when you have a few actions you want to take.
 When you are done you will want to use Disconnect-WinScpFtpSession to close the connection.

 # Cmdlet List
-1. Connect-WinScpFtpSession *Connect to a WinSCP FTP session*
+1. Connect-WinScpFtpSession *Connect to a WinSCP FTP, FTPS, FTPES, or SFTP session*
-2. Disconnect-WinScpFtpSession *Disconnect your WinSCP FTP Session*
+2. Disconnect-WinScpFtpSession *Disconnect your WinSCP FTP, FTPS, FTPES, or SFTP Session*
-3. Get-WinScpChildItem *Enumerate the contents of an FTP servers directory*
+3. Get-WinScpChildItem *Enumerate the contents of an FTP, FTPS, FTPES, or SFTP servers directory*
-4. Invoke-WinScpDownload *Download files from a WinSCP FTP Server*
+4. Invoke-WinScpDownload *Download files from a WinSCP FTP, FTPS, FTPES, or SFTP Server*
-5. Invoke-WinScpUpload *Upload files from a WinSCP FTP Server*
+5. Invoke-WinScpUpload *Upload files from a WinSCP FTP, FTPS, FTPES, or SFTP Server*
-6. Get-FtpChildItem *Returns a list of files from an FTP server*
+6. Get-FtpChildItem *Returns a list of files from an FTP, FTPS, or FTPES server*
-7. Invoke-FtpDownload *Downloads files from an FTP server*
+7. Invoke-FtpDownload *Downloads files from an FTP, FTPS, or FTPES server*
-8. Invoke-FtpUpload *Uploads a file to an FTP server*
+8. Invoke-FtpUpload *Uploads a file to an FTP, FTPS, or FTPES server*

 ## Examples
 **Connect-WinSCPFTPSession Examples**